Current Position: Caltech Postdoc Scholar (2020-present)

 I am particularly interested in understanding the mechanics of near-field, co-seismic surface deformation, and how new and emerging geodetic datasets (e.g. optical image correlation and lidar differencing) inform us about tectonic processes at depth.

-NASA webpage: Please find my JPL page for more info.
+Caltech webpage: Please find my Caltech page for more info.